galvinw/fairmotdocker/README.md

     }
     ```
 3. If you are using the video file, place it in the `/videos/` folder
+4. Add any required zones in `zone.json` under `/config/` folder.
+The `"camera_name"` has to match with `camera.json` file
-4. Run the following code at parent folder
+5. Run the following code at parent folder

 ```sh
 $ docker-compose build